martekZvezda/Portfolio/README.md

 - exploratory data analysis

 ## Victims of Homicides and Non-Fatal Shootings in the City of Chicago (PostgreSQL)

+SQL Practice Project

+Small SQL project created as part of my learning process.

+The goal was to practice:
+- basic SQL queries
+- filtering and aggregating data
+- working with structured datasets

+Technologies:
+SQL

 This project is based on the [dataset](https://catalog.data.gov/dataset/violence-reduction-victims-of-homicides-and-non-fatal-shootings) regarding victims of homicides and non-fatal shootings in the Chicago area, published by the City of Chicago.
 The data has been slightly cleaned using Pandas and then divided using Microsoft Excel.